other

 Example prompts

-"Replay the last 3 captured webhooks against http://localhost:3000/webhooks/stripe so I can test my handler refactor."
+"Replay the last 3 captured callbacks against http://localhost:3000/webhooks/stripe so I can test my handler refactor."

 Security model